 Sites in Germany

 Take your caravan or motorhome to Germany for a great touring holiday.
-It’s pretty big but Germany has borders with nine other countries, so if you run out of things to do drive over the border and see what you can find.
+Whether you want to explore the beautiful Black Forest or discover the vibrant cities, there's something for everyone.
+If you do run out of things to do, Germany has borders with nine other countries, so you can always drive over the border and see what you can find.

 Germany’s cities will have you dancing to Oompah bands, gazing in awe at Gothic architecture, taking stock of modern history or simply just enjoying a frankfurter or two.